Sepulcro en Tarquinia - an introduction to the poem

 entre las islas bellas de aquel lago

-then, when the lake devoured
+of that time, when the lake devoured

 the sun and every wave was on fire,